step-security-bot/gold/.github/CONTRIBUTING.md

 [2]
 ---
-> "never" is strong language...sometimes you might need to accept an issue or skip/ignore it.
-But, you should always have a good reason for doing so and such a scenario should be few and far in-between.
+> "never" is strong language...sometimes you might need to accept an issue or skip/ignore it. **BUT**, you should always have a good reason for doing so and such scenarios should be few and far in-between.